byunw/byunw.github.io/linear-algebra.md

 ## Matrix Multiplication

-In this section, lets just do matrix multiplication!
+In this section, let's just do matrix multiplication!

-\[
+$$
 \begin{bmatrix}
 2 \\
 5 \\